mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 [Coupling - The one and only software design problem](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Coupling%20-%20The%20one%20and%20only%20software%20design%20problem/readme.md)

-Besides, many of those fields remained with null values ​​(instead of modeling the incompleteness or indefiniteness of the data), so we had to spread the code with multiple controls by *ifs* to validate that some data against nulls.
+Besides, many of those fields remained with null values (instead of modeling the incompleteness or indefiniteness of the data), so we had to spread the code with multiple controls by *ifs* to validate that some data against nulls.

 [Null: The Billion Dollar Mistake](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/Null%20-%20The%20Billion%20Dollar%20Mistake/readme.md)